Krokodim/Getting-and-Cleaning-Data/README.md

 The script analyses the measurement captions from the <code>features.txt</code> file.

 - filters them lo leave only those containing <code>mean()</code> or <code>std()</code> patterns
-- makes the captions more readable by replacing abbrevations ("Acc", "Gyro", ...) with appropriate full names ("Accelerometer", "Gyroscope", ...)
+- makes the captions more readable by decoding abbrevations ("Acc", "Gyro", ...), removing brackets and using dots as varaible parts separators
 - places the result into the <code>features</code> data.table with two columns:
     - **id** - sequental number in the datdaset
     - **caption** - readable column caption